FuelLabs/fuel-mcp-server/README.md

 This server indexes Fuel and Sway documentation (including markdown files) into a Qdrant vector database using open-source embeddings (via Transformers.js).
 This allows for powerful semantic search capabilities directly within the development environment.

+## Features
+- Makes the entire docs.fuel.network content locally searchable to agents
+- Hybrid search (RAG + keyword via qdrant)
+- qdrant db can be hosted for remote LLMs
+- Contains the scripts to index new docs

 ## Quick Install

 ```bash